How Day Traders (or anyone) Can Increase Wealth

 For more on investing strategies, see Best Trading and Investing Books.

 Utilize Multiple Income Streams to Increase Wealth

 Almost every personal finance book you read recommends multiple streams of income.
 Not that you may need it, but it is good to have.
 Do the stars of TV shows like Shark Tank or Dragon’s Den need more income?
 No, but they enjoy what they do.

 As a day trader, one of the huge advantages to having a secondary (or multiple) income stream(s) is that it takes the mental pressure off your trading.
 You can trade in a calm state, and not have to worry about being profitable today to keep the lights on.
-For news traders, that is always a big fear.
+For new traders, that is always a big fear.

 Final Word on Increasing Wealth

 Like day trading, investing involves risk.
 Research what you are doing before jumping in, and consult a professional if needed.

 By Cory Mitchell, CMT

-Check out the Forex Strategies Guide for Day and Swing Traders eBook by Cory Mitchell.
+Check out my Forex Strategies Guide for Day and Swing Traders eBook.